 Enter Metal Clergy and the album they did (not) make in a decade.

-At the beginning of the story we’re bringing you today, the name Metal Clergy wasn’t even floating around.
-The first time we’ve noticed Ka (R.I.P) and Roc Marciano joining forces, was on the latter’s solo debut, back in 2010.
+At the very beginning of the story that we’re bringing you today, the name Metal Clergy wasn’t even floating around.
+The very first time we’ve noticed Ka (R.I.P.) and Roc Marciano joining forces, was on the latter’s solo debut, back in 2010.
 But it wasn’t the first time they connected.
 The story goes deeper than that.

-To make it shorter, at this stage, let’s say that the then semi-unknown Marciano created an incredible musical connection with the almost unknown Ka, as they both appeared on the same track.
-Thus was born the artistic partnership that, in the past decade, gave birth to a series of tracks, over almost ten years, which ideally make up one of the best “unrealized” rap albums.
+To make it shorter, at this stage, let’s just say that the then-unknown Marciano created an incredible musical connection with the almost unknown Ka, as they both appeared on the same track.
+Thus was born the artistic partnership that, in the past decade, gave birth to a series of tracks, over almost ten years, which ideally make up one of the best ever “unrealized” rap albums.

 It seems like a play on words, and a little bit it is.
 Stay with us for a minute.